Three Tips to Teach Your Child Emotional Intelligence

 One way to make sure that you do not teach your child about emotion is to simply ignore his emotions while you are raising him (Childhood Emotional Neglect).
-If you seem not to notice that your child is upset, sad, angry, hurt or anxious, you are subtly telling him that his sadness, anger, pain or anxiety don’t matter.
+If you seem not to notice that your child is upset, sad, angry, hurt, or anxious, you are subtly telling him that his sadness, anger, pain, or anxiety don’t matter.
 You are teaching him to ignore his own feelings.

 Emotionally neglected children grow up to experience a variety of challenges, only one of which is low Emotional Intelligence.
 As adults, these children also struggle with excessive guilt and self-blame, feelings of emptiness, and a general lack of joy in life.

 No loving parent wants to set her child up for that scenario.
 But parenting is probably the most complicated job in the world.
-In fact, it is built into the natural process of parenting that even the most loving parents will pass our own strengths and weaknesses on to our children.
+In fact, it is built into the natural process of parenting that even the most loving parents will pass their own strengths and weaknesses on to their children.
 Often, the only way to stop that cycle is to consciously make the effort to override it.

-Three Parenting Tips to Maximize Your Child’s Emotional Intelligence:
+Three Parenting Tips to Maximize Your Child’s Emotional Intelligence

 - Pay attention.
 Work hard to see your child’s true nature.
 What does your child like, dislike, get angry about, feel afraid of, or struggle with?
 Feed these observations back to your child in a non-judgmental way so that your child can see herself through your eyes, and so that she can feel how well you know her.

 Life Advantage: Your child will see herself reflected in your eyes, and she will know who she is.
 This will give her confidence in her life choices and will make her resilient to life’s challenges.